-C3 (Main exam) -80= Total Marks - 100Exam Duration: 3 HrsTeaching Hours - 4 Hrs/weekLTP Credits - 4 a.
-The importance of chromatographic and spectroscopic techniques in processing crime scene evidence.
+C3 (Main exam) -80= Total Marks - 100 Exam Duration: 3 Hrs Teaching Hours - 4 Hrs/week LTP Credits - 4:0:0

-Learning Objectives: After studying this paper the students will know - a.
-The importance of chromatographic and spectroscopic techniques in processing crime scene b.
-The utility of colorimetry, electrophoresis and neutron activation analysis in identifying chemical and biological materials.

-c.
-The significance of microscopy in visualizing trace evidence and comparing it with control samples.
+Learning Objectives: After studying this paper the students will know -

+- a.
+The importance of chromatographic and spectroscopic techniques in processing crime scene evidence. - b.
+The utility of colorimetry, electrophoresis and neutron activation analysis in identifying chemical and biological materials. - c.
+The significance of microscopy in visualizing trace evidence and comparing it with control samples. - d.
-d.
 The usefulness of photography and videography for recording the crime scenes.